Back to Blog

 Denial about a parent's condition

 One sibling may not accept how serious the decline has become, especially from a distance.
+This is particularly true when signs dementia is getting worse are subtle or intermittent — distance makes it easy to minimize what the local sibling sees every day.

 🏆